 Tennessee beats North Carolina 89-72 in Tip-Off tournament

-UNCASVILLE, Conn.
-(AP) Tennessee turned to its two freshmen guards to bounce back from its first loss of the season and win the consolation game of the Hall of Fame Tip-Off tournament.
+UNCASVILLE, Conn. – Tennessee turned to its two freshmen guards to bounce back from its first loss of the season and win the consolation game of the Hall of Fame Tip-Off tournament.

 Zakai Zeigler scored 18 points to go with five assists, Kennedy Chandler had 14 points, eight assists and five rebounds, and the 17th-ranked Volunteers cruised past No. 18 North Carolina, 89-72 on Sunday.